Particular/docs.particular.net/servicecontrol/capacity-and-planning.md

 #### Alternate Audit and Error queues

-You can configure ServiceControl to forward any consumed messages into alternate queues, so that a copy of any message consumed by ServiceControl is available from these alternate queues.
+ServiceControl can be configured to forward any consumed messages into alternate queues, so that a copy of any message consumed by ServiceControl is available from these alternate queues.

 For more details, see [Forwarding Queues](errorlog-auditlog-behavior.md).